 Online Nursing Bridge Programs

-Some schools also offer online bridge programs, in which you earn two degrees at once.
-An online bridge program saves you time and money because you will not need to take courses that have material you have already learned.
+Some colleges also offer online bridge programs, in which you earn two degrees at once.
+An online bridge program saves you time and money because you will not need to take courses covering material that you have already learned.

 Some programs are asynchronous, meaning you can log on and complete as much coursework as you want, whenever you want.
 Other programs are synchronous, meaning you log on at a predetermined time to meet remotely with your professor and classmates.

 - RN to BSN: These programs are designed for students who have at least an ADN and have their registered nurse license.
-When you graduate with your BSN, you will be eligible for positions, such as a clinical nurse manager, case management director, or a director of education.
+When you graduate with your BSN, you’ll be eligible for positions such as a clinical nurse manager, case management director, or a director of education.
 You will also be prepared to take the NCLEX-RN exam.